It was almost 7 pm and my feet were tired.

-However God designed us to do real life with real people.
-This blog and every other resource is meant to complement real life relationships, not replace them.
+However, God designed us to do real life with real people.
+This blog and every other resource are meant to complement real life relationships, not replace them.
 (Tweet that)

-Sometimes I’ll receive a heartbreaking email from a reader and one thing I often ask is whether they have a mentor, someone to talk to and walk with through life’s situations.
+Sometimes I’ll receive a heartbreaking email from a reader, and the first thing I want to find out is if they have a mentor, someone to talk to and walk with through life’s situations.

 You need a mentor, someone to share your heart with not just before the wedding but after.
 We are meant to do life together.

-A mentor will have real instructions.
-For example I thought I was weird because we were using (artificial) lubrication weeks after the wedding.
-I mentioned it to my girlfriend and she reassured me I was normal!
+A mentor will have authentic instructions.
+For example, I thought I was weird because we were using added lubrication weeks after the wedding.
+I mentioned it to my girlfriend, and she reassured me I was normal!

 You will have questions, need real-life clarifications from someone who knows you personally.